kisswiki/kisswiki/src/languages/zig/links.md

 - https://github.com/frmdstryr/zhp - A Http server written in Zig
 - https://github.com/Sobeston/zigcord - A discord library in zig.
 - https://github.com/Sobeston/html-tree - A small zig library for writing trees of html
+- https://github.com/euantorano/ip.zig - A Zig library for working with IP Addresses

 ## Security